papivot/kickstart-pks-on-aws/README.md

 {"errors":{".pivotal-container-service.pks_tls":["Cert pem can't be blank","Cert pem is invalid","Private key pem can't be blank","Private key pem is invalid"]}}
 0
 ```

-This is expected, as we did not provide the required certificates during Stage 1.
+This is expected, as we did not provide the api end point certificates (optional) during Stage 1.
 This can be manually fixed by performing the following steps -

 * Within the bastion host, capture the value of `pks_api_endpoint` from the `tf.output` file
 ```console